electron/electron/docs/api/web-contents.md

   * `success` Boolean - Indicates success of the print call.
   * `failureReason` String - Error description called back if the print fails.

+When a custom `pageSize` is passed, Chromium attempts to validate platform specific minumum values for `width_microns` and `height_microns`.
+Width and height must both be minimum 353 microns but may be higher on some operating systems.

 Prints window's web page.
 When `silent` is set to `true`, Electron will pick the system's default printer if `deviceName` is empty and the default settings for printing.